Back

 Old age

-If you are older than 65 years, take 1 tablet every 12 hours as needed, unless your doctor has advised you otherwise.
+If you are over 65 years of age, take 1 tablet every 12 hours as needed, unless your doctor has advised you otherwise.

-If you take more than the required dose of Nalgesin
+If you take more Nalgesin than you should

-If you have taken more Nalgesine than you should, consult your doctor or pharmacist immediately .
+If you have taken more Nalgesin than you should, consult your doctor or pharmacist immediately .

-Excessively high doses of those already prescribed can cause stomach pain, nausea, vomiting, dizziness, tinnitus, irritability, in more severe cases even vomiting of blood (hematemesis), blood in the feces (melena), sensory disturbances, respiratory disorders, convulsions and renal failure.
+Excessively high doses of those already prescribed can cause stomach pain, nausea, vomiting, dizziness, tinnitus, irritability, and in more severe cases even vomiting blood (hematemesis), blood in the feces (melena), sensory disturbances, respiratory disorders, convulsions, and kidney failure.

 In case of intentional ingestion of a large number of tablets, the doctor will take appropriate measures.